Dr Chin Yue Kim Lisa

 Treatment for fertility will depend on its cause.
 They may include:

 If your first baby was delivered via Caesarean, it may still be possible for you to deliver your second child naturally.
 This is known as vaginal birth after caesarean (VBAC).

 There are many factors to consider when choosing between VBAC or having a repeat caesarean section.
 These factors include:

 Although up to 70% of women have successful VBACs, you should deliver your baby in an institution that can perform an emergency caesarean section in case it is needed.

 It is advisable to discuss your options with your doctor during your prenatal check-ups so that you can prepare for your delivery.

 If you have any questions or concerns on trying for your next child, it is best to consult your obstetrician.

 Given that parents are probably going to have their hands full with a new baby in the family, they may want to consider asking for a helping hand.
 A family member could be asked to help out with childcare, or a housekeeper could be employed to help you with the household chores while you are busy taking care of the children.

-It is also good to prepare all your baby gear.
+It is also good to prepare all your baby gear early.
 Since you have most equipment already at hand, there are fewer things you may need to buy.
 Make sure that your baby equipment, including strollers, cribs and car seats are in good working condition.
 It is probably a good idea to stock up on diapers, wipes, and other toiletries.
 Not having to go to nearby stores to buy supplies will save you precious time and energy when your new baby arrives.